-Baylies, a Anti Jacksonian, was the representative for Massachusetts's 10th congressional district from 1833 to 1835.
+Baylies was the representative for Massachusetts’s 10th congressional district and was an Anti Jacksonian.
+He served from 1833 to 1835.

 From May 1809 to Mar 1835, Baylies missed 108 of 826 roll call votes, which is 13.1%.
 This is better than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.